johnlimed/audio-host/docs/index.md

 Wavesurfer js
 React Helmet

+## Pages
+Interestingly with React Router 6, they introduced Actions and Loaders which allows a simple way of data loading and interaction with the server.
+No more redux and complicated state managements.
+We can simply retrieve the data required per page.

+React Context was still used but minimized.

+### SignUp
+A simple sign up page.

 TODO: V1 password is not hashed, plain password is sent to the server.
 We need to hash the password before sending it to the server.

+### Login
+A simple login page.
+Here I made a compromise due to the lack of time, I just stored the jwt and admin role in the sessionStorage.
+Ideally just the jwt.
+Ideally, I would rather separate the admin pages in a separate app.

+### TrackPlayer
+This is the home page where all users can view the audio files they uploaded, and with the interactive audio player using Wavesurfer.

+### User
+This is an admin page where the administrator can manage users.

 Ideally, admin and normal user sites should be made separate for the best security.
 It is a compromise that we do frontend checks between admin and normal users.

 # Backend
 Koa server